 On top of all this, Land Rover offers a considerable options list, which covers additional technology plus practical accessories such as roof bars and other stowage items.

 Many of these options are available grouped together in various packs, which are good value compared with buying each item within them individually – just make sure you don’t end up inadvertently paying for more than you need.

-However.
-Sad to say, but Land Rover is not a brand that has a particularly good reputation when it comes to reliability, and there have certainly been some teething quality control issues with things like door seals (causing whistling noises at speed), as well as technical service bulletins (TSBs – like a manufacturer recall) to fix suspension and oil consumption problems.
+However sad it is to say, Land Rover is not a brand that has a particularly good reputation when it comes to reliability, and there have certainly been some teething quality control issues with things like door seals (causing whistling noises at speed), as well as technical service bulletins (TSBs – like a manufacturer recall) to fix suspension and oil consumption problems.

 Electronics – a common Land Rover bugbear – are also proving occasionally troublesome, ranging from the power tailgate mechanism to the infotainment system.

 This is symptomatic of ever-more complex modern vehicles, of course, and Land Rover is not alone in experiencing such issues.
 But when considering a Discovery as a Commercial vehicle remember that it has primarily been developed as a passenger car, and may not suit the absolute rigours of more vigorous commercial vehicle use.